DanBaumann/NBA-Hypothesis-Tests/README.md

 HYPOTHESIS
 1. Players less than 6ft7 tall have a higher 3-point percentage than those who are 6ft7 or taller. i.e. mu_short > mu_tall
-2. On average, heavier players do more fauls then the lighter ones. mu_heavy > mu_light
+2. On average, heavier players do more fouls then the lighter ones. mu_heavy > mu_light
-3. Guards have a higher free throw percentage than centres. mu_guard > mu_centre
+3. Point Guards have a higher free throw percentage than shooting guards. mu_point_guard > mu_shooting_guard
-4. Teams in the west conference, on average, score more than eastern conference teams. mu_west > mu_east
+4. Across positions, blocks per game differ. mu_position = mu_other positions

+GOALS
+Our goal is to consult the New Orleans in the NBA 2020 Draft.
+After years of diminshing performances in the regular season, Dez's sports consulting firm wants to help the Pelicans achieve a playoff place

+Responsibilities
+Jointly retrieved data usiing API and csv file (due to API limit) Sez is testing hypothesis 1-2
+Dan is testing hypothese 3-4

+Summary of files
+Data cleaning py file for cleaning our data
+Hypothesis testing py file for functions and all hypothesis testing Mod3Final is the completed jupyter notebook